All About Decorative Foundation Grilles | Crawl Space Vents

 - They need a screen to keep out insects, reptiles, rodents, snakes, etc.

 - You have to figure how to attach them to your foundation.

 As architectural product designers, specializing in decorative heating and air conditioning grilles, Beaux-Arts Classic Products has made the perfect crawl space vents.

 They are made from urethane resin which is a perfect material to be installed outside.
 They will not rust, rot or corrode.
-The are available in 9 finishes; Rubbed Bronze, Dark Bronze, Pewter, Nickel, Antique Brass, Aged Copper, Old Wood, Antique Cherry and Black.
+The are available in 9 finishes; Rubbed Bronze, Dark Bronze, Pewter, Nickel, Antique Brass, Aged Copper, Umber Gold, Antique Cherry and Black.
 The finishes are fused into the front surface of the grille and frame for a long-lasting and durable finish.

 The elegant frame was designed to deflect rainwater away from the foundation and allows the grille to easily be removed with four knurled nuts in less than a minute.

 They come with all hardware and accessories; such as, a plug or blocking plate to manually insert behind the grille in the winter and a screen mesh for the Spring through Fall.
 Best of all you can install these crawl space vents from the outside of the house without ever having to crawl around in your foundation.